Buying collector’s cameras

 There is a wide gap between a collector’s camera value and price.
 Value is defined by how much you want it, which in turn is defined by many factors.
 Price is how much would you pay for a particular exemplar.
 The first is emotional, often rationalized by future or investment value, the latter is hard cash spent.
 To get a relative idea, with the accent on relative, there are several price indication sources:

 eBay can be a quick reference guide, searching for a model and checking the “show sold only” on the left side settings.
-While this can do with a Pentax K1000 or a Canon AE1P, that are always offered and sold, it would not do with a less popular model.
-Further, data shown is for about six months prior, so it lacks depth.
-Just remember that asking price is nowhere close to ‘real’ price, don’t be fooled even if there are many offers at a certain price, it is just wishful thinking of the sellers.
+While this can do with a Pentax K1000 or a Canon AE1P, which are always offered and sold, it would not do with a less popular model.
+Further, the data shown is for about six months prior, so it lacks depth.
+Just remember that the asking price is nowhere close to the ‘real’ price, don’t be fooled even if there are many offers at a certain price, it is just wishful thinking of the sellers.

 McKeown’s is considered to be the Bible of the camera trade.
 It is a heavy tome, listing most of the camera models and makers out there, adding a brief description and some notes.
 Book is available as used or new, no online version as at the time this is written.
 The downside is that the latest version is long in the tooth, already 15 years old.
 Assuming vintage cameras costs are stable, you may land a copy and refer to it for pricing.
-Prices suggested are mostly correct, with misses here and there.
+The prices suggested are mostly correct, with misses here and there.

 Collectiblend.com is the site that pops up first when looking for a vintage camera value.
 It is an easy and quick reference, save for the fact that prices are out to lunch.
 It is evident that the author invested much time in this site, but am not sure where prices were taken from.
 Suggested prices are stagnant with seemingly no updates.

 Camdex.ca is the youngest of the lot, been on the air for about six years. it is by far the most accurate and realistic vintage camera price guide.
-There are several ways to search for a particular model, either by wildcard, brand and model and via brand and images.
+There are several ways to search for a particular model, either by wildcard, brand, and model and via brand and images.

 There is an easy way to find out which of the above sources is realistic.
-Decide on a several models, find out several actual selling prices on eBay as above, and compare the real-time results with prices indicated at collectiblend, camdex and McKeown’s, should you have a copy.
+Decide on several models, find out several actual selling prices on eBay as above, and compare the real-time results with prices indicated at collectiblend, camdex and McKeown’s, should you have a copy.